 Workload management

-TrinityX is using the OpenHPC for user space, including SLURM.
+TrinityX is using the OpenHPC stack for user space, including SLURM.
+This document may also apply for custom slurm installations and through Epel.

 TrinityX is configured to use the default paths for SLURM.
 The configuration directory /etc/slurm